-Messiah College Grants are awarded to students based on need and academic ability.
+Messiah University Grants are awarded to students based on need and academic ability.
 The amounts of these grants range between $100 and $12,000 each year.
-The results of the Free Application for Federal Student Aid (FAFSA) are required in order to determine eligibility for the Messiah College Grant.
+The results of the Free Application for Federal Student Aid (FAFSA) are required in order to determine eligibility for the Messiah University Grant.

 Most states use the FAFSA application to determine if a student is eligible for their state grant.
 A student must demonstrate financial need in most states and residency requirements may vary as well as the dollar amounts.
 Application forms are available in all high school guidance offices.
 The following states offer grants that can be used at Pennsylvania Colleges.
 Click on your state to see if you qualify.

-Messiah College is pleased to participate in the Federal Grant program, TEACH.
+Messiah University is pleased to participate in the Federal Grant program, TEACH.
 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
 Normally, this program provides grants of $4,000 per year.
 However, due to sequestration, award amounts are reduced: